-Paracetamol (醋氨酚 cù ān fēn) and Ibuprofen (布洛芬 bù luò fēn) are both available in China, but make sure you check the strength of the tablets.
+Paracetamol (醋氨酚 cùānfēn) and ibuprofen (布洛芬 bùluòfēn) are both available in China, but make sure you check the strength of the tablets.
 If you require any vitally important medicines then make sure you are prescribed enough for the full amount of time.
 Generally speaking, medicines can be a difficult thing to get across to shop assistants, so save yourself some embarrassing mimes and bring some with you.
 One other point is that a lot of people develop a cough in the first couple of weeks in Beijing due to the adjustment to air laden with carbon particulates, so it is a good idea to bring a bottle of cough medicine with you in particular.
+There is a pharmacy in Beida: go to the Wumei (物美 wùměi) underground supermarket south of Shaoyuan 7 (the Beida guesthouse).
+Walk through the corridor of Beida souvenirs and at the end turn right, and then left.